How Do I Test Backups?

 1. Use the rescue media, prepare for a restore, and stop

-Create the rescue media — sometimes called an “emergency disk” — from your backup program.
-This is the CD, DVD, or USB stick you would boot from in order to perform that full restore.
+Create the rescue media — sometimes called an emergency disk — from your backup program.
+This is the CD, DVD, or USB stick you would boot from to perform that full restore.
 Then boot from it.

-Getting this to work is important, because booting from something other than your hard drive can be complicated, particularly in newer machines.
+Getting this to work is important because booting from something other than your hard drive can be complicated these days.

 Once the software from the rescue media is running, make sure it can see the drive that contains your backup images.

-Then follow the steps to do an image restore, stopping at the very last step before the restore would begin.
-This verifies that your recovery disk works and the backup program can access what’s necessary to perform the restore.
+Then follow the steps to do an image restore, stopping before the restore begins.
+This verifies that your recovery disk works and the backup program can access everything needed to perform the restore.

 2. Extract files